speedyg0nz/MagInkCal/README.md

 sudo pip3 install spidev
 ```

 5. Run the following commands in the RPi Terminal to install the web interface for PiSugar2 display.
 See [this page](https://github.com/PiSugar/PiSugar/wiki/PiSugar2) for more details.
 After running the command, you would be able to access the web interface at http://your_raspberry_ip:8421 in your browser.
-From there you should be able specify when you wish to schedule the PiSugar2 boot up your RPi.
+From there you should be able to specify when you wish to schedule the PiSugar2 boot up your RPi.
 ```bash
 curl http://cdn.pisugar.com/release/Pisugar-power-manager.sh | sudo bash
 ```